Luna command-line tool documentation

 ${var}

-For example, to take the example from the previous section, we could modify it to allow different epoch durations and channel names:
+Building on the previous section's example script, we could modify it to allow different epoch durations and channel names:

 EPOCH len=${l}